 - 14.1 Each player adds one token to every area that contains one of his tokens and two tokens to every area that already contains two or more of his tokens.
-Tokens are never added to areas with cities.
 Tokens may be added to an area in excess of its population limit. - 14.2 If a player does not have sufficient tokens in stock to complete his population expansion, he divides what tokens he has in stock among the eligible areas as he wishes, but otherwise population expansion is automatic and may not be voluntarily curtailed. - 14.3 Population is increased in A.S.T. order.
 If population increases are automatic or do not affect other players, this activity may be carried out simultaneously.